-Las Vegas, NV – Nevada Attorney General Adam Paul Laxalt announced today that Portia Cimperman, 44, was sentenced for Neglect of an Older Person, a gross misdemeanor offense.
+Las Vegas, NV – Nevada Attorney General Adam Paul Laxalt announced today that Cesar Caruncho, 51, was sentenced for Neglect of an Older Person, a gross misdemeanor offense.

-Senior District Court Judge Joseph T. Bonaventure sentenced Cimperman to 179 days incarceration (suspended), pay $2,000 in enforcement costs, perform 100 hours of community service, and placed her on probation for 3 years.
+District Court Ronald Israel sentenced Caruncho to 179 days incarceration (suspended), pay $2,000 in enforcement costs, perform 100 hours of community service, and placed him on probation for 3 years.
 The crime occurred during January 2016.

 “This office has an obligation to protect our elderly citizens whenever possible and to ensure they are receiving proper care and attention,” said Laxalt.
-“Prosecuting these cases promotes safe living environments for our elderly.”
+“Prosecuting these cases promotes safe living environments in medical facilities for our elderly.”